The Power of Brand

 This workshop will interest all conference participants, providing a high-level glimpse into the macro-economic challenges our affiliates are facing – and strategies to mitigate those challenges - during these tumultuous times.

 Canada’s housing market is making international news with housing prices reaching never before seen levels.
 As the Bank of Canada and the federal government consider options to help cool the market, prices continue to soar and concerns about affordability for the average Canadian are increasing.
 Habitat is not immune to these developments, as the average fair market value of a Habitat home has increased more than 22% since 2018.
 The dramatic rise in home valuations directly affects everything we do, from impacting land costs to determining the fair market value at the time of sale.
 How long might this pace of growth last and what does the future look like for the housing market in Canada?
 How are affiliates in dramatically different markets navigating these times and thinking about their sustainability, now and for the long term?
 How might your affiliate need to evolve amidst these changing circumstances?

-In this workshop we will hear from a housing market expert with CMHC to share their thoughts about the trajectory of the housing market in Canada and the potential impacts these trends could have for Habitat.
+In this workshop we will consider the future trajectory of the housing market in Canada and the potential impacts these trends could have for Habitat.
 We will then shift our discussion to hear from three affiliates who operate in very different markets and how they are dealing with increasing market prices now and planning for sustainability over the next 5-10 years.

 Affiliates will come away from this session with an informed perspective on the housing market in Canada and examples of how affiliates are leveraging different opportunities to build their future.

 Workshop hosts: Karen Coviello, VP of Affiliate Success and Marty Robinson, Director of Data and Business Strategy (Habitat Canada)